Ekram-Muahammad/laravel-SchemaForge/README.md

 ```bash
 php artisan make:crud your-json-file-name [update|reset]
 ```

-x
-Replace your-json-file-name with the actual name of your JSON file.
++ Replace your-json-file-name with the actual name of your JSON file.

 ### [update|reset]: This parameter is optional and accepts two values: